The 7 Oldest Airlines Still Operating Around the World

 While it may seem like a thoroughly modern enterprise, commercial air travel has been around for more than 100 years.
 These are the seven (or eight—read to the end to see why) earliest pioneers in the field that are still in business today.
 If you’re interested in these historical airlines, you’ll also want to know about the oldest airports in the world, too.

 Royal Dutch Airlines, known simply as KLM, is the oldest airline in the world.
 Established in 1919, Koninklijke Luchtvaart Maatschappij (you can see why “KLM” is preferable) had its inaugural flight the following year.
 In 1924, KLM began offering what was then the farthest air route: Amsterdam to Jakarta.
 (Indonesia was still a Dutch colony at the time).
 And in 1946, KLM became the first European airline to schedule regular flights to New York.
 KLM merged with Air France in 2004, but the company maintains its headquarters in Amsterdam.
-Find out the current longest non-stop airplane flight in the world.

 Just months younger than KLM, Avianca is the world’s second-oldest airline.
 Based in Bogotá, Colombia, it is the oldest airline in the Americas.
 Prior to World War II, Avianca was called SCADTA (Sociedad Colombo Alemana de Transportes Aéreos, in English: Colombian-German Air Transport Company).
 Entrepreneurial German ex-pats helped found the company in 1919.
 During the war, thousands more Germans fled to Colombia and SCADTA’s ties to Germany became a concern.
 In 1940, the company fired all of its German employees and abandoned its original name.

 Queensland and Northern Territory Aerial Services, “Qantas” for short, is an Australian airline.
 Based in Sydney, it was established in 1920 to connect the less populated areas of Australia to the rest of the country.
 But by 1935, Qantas began offering international flights.
 The carrier’s current logo first appeared in 1944 and earned the company its nickname, “The Flying Kangaroo.”
-Its service, on the other hand, has earned Qantas the distinction of being one of the best airlines in the world.

 Meaning “air fleet” in Russian, Aeroflot is the next oldest airline.
 Its first flight took off in 1923.
 At the time, Aeroflot operated under the name Dobrolet, which means “volunteer.”
 Shortly after its name change in 1932, Aeroflot became the largest airline in the world.
 No surprise, as flying was easily the best way to travel across the Soviet Union’s vast territory.
 Much like Russia itself, Aeroflot got divided up into a number of smaller entities during the 1990s, only to be reorganized later into one conglomerate again.
 Moscow, the Russian capital, is also home to Aeroflot’s headquarters.
-We don’t have to worry about it with these long-lasting airlines, but have you ever wondered what happens when an airline shuts down?

 5. Czech Airlines